php-dev-br/laravel-doc-pt-br/controllers.md

 					array('only' => array('index', 'show')));

 	Route::resource('photo', 'PhotoController',
-					array('except' => array('create', 'store', 'update', 'destroy')));
+					array('except' => array('create', 'store', 'update', 'delete')));

-By default, all resource controller actions have a route name; however, you can override these names by passing a `names` array with your options:

-	Route::resource('photo', 'PhotoController',
-					array('names' => array('create' => 'photo.build')));

 <a name="handling-missing-methods"></a>
 ## Handling Missing Methods

 A catch-all method may be defined which will be called when no other matching method is found on a given controller.
-The method should be named `missingMethod`, and receives the method and parameter array for the request:
+The method should be named `missingMethod`, and receives the parameter array for the request as its only argument:

-#### Defining A Catch-All Method
+**Defining A Catch-All Method**

-	public function missingMethod($parameters = array())
+	public function missingMethod($parameters)
 	{
 		//
 	}